TURN UNPAID INVOICES INTO CASH

-When you have a lot of unpaid bills and your company’s cash flow is suffering due to the outstanding unpaid invoices, you should consider invoice factoring.
+Perhaps you do not qualify for traditional business loans.
+When you have a lot of unpaid bills and your company’s cash flow management is suffering due to the outstanding unpaid invoices, you should consider factoring invoices.

 While most of your customers will settle their accounts within 30 days, some are more difficult to deal with and may demand a more significant effort on your part.
 In today’s economic environment, it’s not unusual to have payments delayed 60 or even 90 days.

 This revenue might represent the bulk of your potential cash flow, and the delayed payments mean you can’t spend it.
-Factor invoices on time allow you to access some of that money right away.
+Factor invoices on time allow you to access some of that money immediately.
 You might spend the money on the following:

 The best way to determine whether invoice factoring is right for your business is to calculate what percentage of your total sales represents past due invoices.

-This number will give you an idea of how much extra income you could generate if you could receive immediate payment.
+This number will give you an idea of how much extra income you could generate if you could receive immediate payments on your accounts receivables.